-- (3) Judicial officers, employees of the U.S. District Court or the U.S. Court of Appeals for the Sixth Circuit, and any other federal court employees on official business with valid court-issued identification; - (4) Volunteer law clerks, externs, or interns for the U.S. District Court or the U.S. Court of Appeals for the Sixth Circuit with valid court-issued identification or documentation; - (5) Law enforcement officials (whether federal, state, or local) on official business with valid identification or badge; - (6) Employees of delivery services, courier services, and law firm couriers who frequent the courthouse, on official business with valid identification and documentation; - (7) GSA employees and Contractors cleared by the GSA or escorted by GSA or by Court staff-; - (8) Credentialed members of the press; - (9) Persons who report they are attending naturalization ceremonies on days on which naturalization ceremonies are scheduled will be allowed to keep smartphones, smartwatches, and cameras for the sole purpose of taking photos at those ceremonies.; and - (10) Courthouse tour participants.
+- All attorneys with a valid bar identification card, or other documentation, or credentials of the U.S. Department of Justice or the Office of the Federal Public Defender, along with any paralegals or support personnel accompanying the same; - (2) Summoned and seated petit or grand jurors, subject to any restrictions imposed by the presiding judge; - (3) Judicial officers, employees of the U.S. District Court or the U.S. Court of Appeals for the Sixth Circuit, and any other federal court employees on official business with valid court-issued identification; - (4) Volunteer law clerks, externs, or interns for the U.S. District Court or the U.S. Court of Appeals for the Sixth Circuit with valid court-issued identification or documentation; - (5) Law enforcement officials (whether federal, state, or local) on official business with valid identification or badge; - (6) Employees of delivery services, courier services, and law firm couriers who frequent the courthouse on official business with valid identification and documentation; - (7) GSA employees and Contractors cleared by the GSA or escorted by GSA or by Court staff; - (8) Credentialed members of the press.
+For purposes of this policy, the term "credentialed members of the press" means a representative from a newspaper or other periodical issued at regular intervals whether in print or electronic format, a news service whether in print or electronic format, a radio station, a television station, a television network, a community antenna television service, or a person engaged in making news reels or other motion picture news for public showing.